waterljwant/Theano/README.md

 print z
 ```

-default value and name for a function
+Default value and name for a function
 ```python?linenums
 import theano
 import theano.tensor as T